 Is the Nurse Residency Program available at all three hospitals within the Duke University Health System?

 The UHC/AACN Nurse Residency ProgramTM is only available at Duke University Hospital.
-Durham Regional Hospital and Duke Raleigh Hospital both offer an alternative program for new nurses.
+Duke Regional Hospital and Duke Raleigh Hospital both offer an alternative program for new nurses.

 Duke Raleigh Hospital Offers: Graduates: Engaged, Mastering, Succeeding (GEMS)